ultraseedbox/USB-Docs/Tutorials and Guides/Flexget/How to Install, Configure and Run Flexget.md

 ```

 * Then type `crontab -e`.
   * If this is your first time running this command, there would be an option asking for your text editor.
-Select the editor you want but I would suggest selecting `1`
+Select the editor you want but I would suggest selecting `1`.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-04/scaled-1680-/image-1585835022440.png"></p>

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-04/scaled-1680-/image-1585835057313.png"></p>

 * To set it running every minute, you may set it as `* * * * *` then the absolute path of FlexGet, which is `/homexx/username/bin/flexget`.
-Then, add in the arguments of FlexFet which is `--cron execute`.
+Then, add in the arguments of FlexGet which is `--cron execute`.
 * If we put it together, we get `* * * * * /homexx/username/bin/flexget --cron execute`

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-04/scaled-1680-/image-1585835133246.png"></p>